 Important Disclosures - Please read:

 Investors should carefully consider the investment objective, risks, charges and expenses of the Measured Risk Strategy Fund.
 Mutual funds involve risk, including possible loss of principal.
 There is no guarantee the Fund will meet its objective.
 This and other information is contained in the prospectus and should be read carefully before investing.
 For a prospectus please call Measured Risk Portfolios at (855) 907-3407.
 The Funds are distributed by Northern Lights Distributors, LLC, member FINRA / SIPC.
-Northern Lights Distributors, LLC is not affiliated with Measured Risk Portfolios, Inc., the Adviser, or Black Peak Capital, LLC, the sub-adviser.
-Measured Risk Portfolios, Inc. and Black Peak Capital, LLC are not affiliated entities.
+Northern Lights Distributors, LLC is not affiliated with Measured Risk Portfolios, Inc.

 The Fund employs various strategies to achieve the objective of capital appreciation and income.
 The primary tool to achieve this objective is the use of options.
 Options involve risk and are not suitable for all investors.
 Purchased put or call options may expire worthless and may not deliver the expected return due to time value decay.
 Written call and put options may limit the Fund’s participation in gains and may amplify losses in market declines.
 The Fund’s losses are potentially large in a written put or call transaction.
 If un-hedged, written calls expose the Fund to potentially unlimited losses.

 Volatility Exchange Traded Products (ETPs) may have significantly greater daily movements that that of the broad US equity markets.
 Investors cannot directly invest in an index and unmanaged index returns do not reflect any fees, expenses or sales charges.
 The Fund may invest or buy or sell options on volatility related ETPs, such as: (holdings are subject to change and should not be considered investment advice)